 The 2010 cars are 20-22cm longer than the 2009 versions because of the larger fuel tank.

-and 10,000 kg (22,049 lbs) of freight to each race.
+In order to accommodate the extra teams, the maximum number of cars allowed to take part in a race is increased from 24 to 26 cars.
+Formula One Management will offer financial support to all new teams for 2010, in the form of $10m (Ł6.25m, €6.8m) along with the free transportation of two chassis and 10,000 kg (22,049 lbs) of freight to each race.
 The increased number of teams now requires garages to be allocated on an equal basis at each Grand Prix.

 Teams must homologate certain parts of the car, including the driver's survival cell, roll structures, all impact structures and the front and rear wheels, meaning they cannot be modified over the course of the season without written approval from the FIA on safety or reliability grounds.
 The minimum car weight is increased from 605 kg to 620 kg (1,334 lbs to 1,367 lbs) to better accommodate heavier drivers with KERS systems, despite FOTA's agreement not to use the system.